Opioid Addiction Services

-What is pain?
+What is opioid use disorder?

-- Buprenorphine (pronounced byoo-pre-nor-feen), also called suboxone
+- Buprenorphine (pronounced byoo-pre-nor-feen, also called Suboxone®)

 - Methadone (available only at a methadone clinic)